wahabtaofeeqo/wahabtaofeeqo/README.md

 I specialize in building scalable and secure applications using **Java, PHP, Kotlin, and JavaScript**, along with frameworks like **Spring Boot, Laravel, Angular, React, Vue.js**, and **Flutter**.

 Over the past 7+ years, I've developed and deployed:
-- Microservices and REST APIs with Spring Boot
+- REST APIs and Backend systems
-- Fullstack SaaS platforms with Angular & Laravel
+- Fullstack applications
 - Cloud-native apps with Docker, GitHub Actions & AWS
-- Backend systems with distributed architecture

 🧠 I’m passionate about:
 - Writing clean, maintainable code